What Sets the UMass Amherst School of Public Policy Apart

 The Master of Public Policy & Administration

 A two-year program that provides a strong analytical foundation that can be applied to a wide variety of policy fields.
 MPPA students can opt to pursue a dual degree in Business Administration, Public Health, Higher Education, or Regional Planning.
 Open to both full- and part-time students.
 GRE not required.

-Master of Public Policy 2017
+Master of Public Policy and Administration 2011

 An Engaged Approach to Learning

 Our curriculum balances academic theory with professional skills development and practical experience working on projects for clients.
 You’ll graduate uniquely prepared for the professional opportunities ahead of you.